Megan Ambuhl: Involvement in prisoner abuse

 A key part of the defense being prepared by Harvey Volzer, a lawyer for Spc.
 Megan Ambuhl, who England and another soldier both have said was not directly involved in the abuse.
 Volzer will argue Ambuhl could not have been derelict in her duty to guard prisoners because the memos show that the government believed the rough treatment to get information was justified.
 "We have multiple legal memoranda ... condoning what these people did," he said.

 In a Pittsburgh Post-Gazette article, Volzer was quoted as saying:

 They don't have a case against her.
 They really don't ...
 She's not in any of the photographs you've seen or in any of the ones you haven't.
 She's not mentioned in any of the statements of doing anything other than being there.
 She's being charged because everybody on the night shift was being charged.

 Ambuhl appears in several of the photos relating to the prisoner abuse at Abu Ghraib, published by Salon.com in March 2006, observing the incidents of abuse or administering injections.
 However, none of the photographs published by Salon appear to show her directly engaged in prisoner abuse.

 As part of a plea agreement, Specialist Ambuhl was convicted by court-martial on October 30, 2004, for dereliction of duty.
 In punishment, she was demoted to Private, discharged from the Army, and docked half a month's pay.
 Additional charges brought against Ambuhl were dropped following a pretrial guilty plea but had included allegations of conspiracy, maltreatment, and indecent acts.
 She was the third MP reservist and fourth U.S. soldier convicted in the Abu Ghraib prisoner abuse scandal.

 Marriage to Charles Graner

 In April 2005, she married Charles Graner, who was serving time for his role in the Abu Ghraib scandal.
-Graner had earlier been in a relationship with another soldier, Lynddie England and had one child with her.
+Graner had earlier been in a relationship with another soldier, Lynndie England and had one child with her.

 Because Ambuhl was not permitted to see him for the first 2½ years of his incarceration, it was a proxy wedding.

 From 2005 onwards, she ran the now-defunct website, www.supportmpscapegoats.com (archived link), where she posted documents in support of her husband's innocence.
 In a Washington Post web interview, she also stated: "[Graner] should be let out now because he and the others in prison have served more prison time than any other soldier sentenced for similar cases [...] including murders."